vmware-archive/liota/packages/user_packages/README.md

 Optional mechanism: If the device raises an intermittent exception during metric collection process it will be required to be handled in the user code otherwise if an exception is thrown from user code the collection process will be stopped for that metric.
 If the None value is returned by User Defined Method(UDM) then metric value for that particular collector instance won't be published.

+* iotcc_mqtt_dev.py

+This is a sample device package which registers five devices to Pulse IoT Control Center and then a relationship is established to Edge System.
+A basic UDM returns random value it should be tweaked by user in order to collect device specific metric, all the five devices are loaded with dev_metric.
+The retry mechanism has been implemented for important calls like registration, create_relationship or set_property in case of exception.
+User Configurable Retry and Delay Settings can be tweaked by user as per the targeted scale.